nelsonauner/chicagoCrimeSimulation/README.md

 ## File description:

-- analysis.R: A simple script to run basic simulations (non-time-varying)
+- 'analysis.R' : A simple script to run basic simulations (non-time-varying)
-- abstractedFunctions.R : This is maybe ideally how this should be done.
+- 'abstractedFunctions.R' : This is maybe ideally how this should be done.
 Nice, abstracted functions with many options. *Not complete*

 ## Preparation: